ECB's Trichet - price stability absolutely essential

-JACKSON HOLE, Wyoming Asked to comment on whether the greater risk to the euro zone was weak growth rather than inflation, European Central Bank President Jean-Claude Trichet said on Saturday it is important for the central bank to maintain confidence in price stability.
+JACKSON HOLE, Wyo.
+Aug 27 Asked to comment on whether the greater risk to the euro zone was weak growth rather than inflation, European Central Bank President Jean-Claude Trichet said on Saturday it is important for the central bank to maintain confidence in price stability.

 "We consider that the very solid anchor of our inflation expectations one of our major assets," he said while speaking on a panel at a Federal Reserve conference.